 In this guide, we'll cover:

-Why referred customers are so valuable for your business and why you shouldn't ask every customer for a referral
+Why referred clients are so valuable for your business and why you shouldn't ask every client for a referral

 How smart client management software, like Keap, can help you ask for referrals consistently and strategically

 How to make the most of online reviews